sfurini/covid_fl/README.md

 * The mask files in plink format (the same ones that we used as inputs for the burden test with regenie)

 * A space-separated text file with phenotype information.
+The requisites of this file are (see example_pheno.txt):
+  * An header line is present
-The first column is the id of the sample.
-Multiple phenotypes can be included in the same file, then the one to be used in training is selected into client.py.
-An example is included as example_pheno.txt.
+  * The first column corresponds to the id of the sample (the name of this column is not important) Multiple phenotypes can be included in the same file.
+The phenotype that is used for training is selected into client.py.

 * A space-separated text file with covariate information.
-Here again the first column is the id of the sample.
-This file needs to include two columns named *age* and *sex*.
-Sex should be coded as 1/0 for female/male.
-An example is included as example_covar.txt
+The requisites of this file are (see example_pheno.txt):
+  * An header line is present
+  * The first column corresponds to the id of the sample (the name of this column is not important)
+  * Two columns named *age* and *sex* are included
+  * Gender is coded as 1/0 for female/male

 For testing the code locally: